-AP macroeconomics will give students a thorough understanding of the principles of economics that apply to an economic system as a whole.
+Macroeconomics is a semester long economics course that provides students a thorough understanding of the principles of economics that apply to an economic system as a whole.
 The course places particular emphasis on the study of national income and price-level determination, and also develops students' familiarity with economic performance measures, the financial sector, stabilization policies, economic growth, and international economics.
+This course may be eligible for Running Start credit.
+This course fulfills the Economics requirement when taken with 730 Microeconomics.